hashicorp/terraform-website/content/source/docs/enterprise/beta/install/gcp.html.md

 If you choose to install in Production mode you will also need:

 * A Google Cloud SQL PostgreSQL instance - please see [PostgreSQL Requirements](../before-installing/postgres-requirements.html).
-* A Google Cloud Storage bucket created specifically for the Terraform Enterprise clustering beta.
+* A Google Cloud Storage bucket created specifically for the Terraform Enterprise cluster.
 The GCS bucket does not need to be in the same project as the Terraform Enterprise server(s), but you will need a JSON authentication file to access the bucket.

 #### Automated Preparation